How to Become a Travel Nurse

 What Is a Travel Nurse?

-A travel nurse is a skilled nursing professional willing to take short-term assignments locally, across the U.S., and even internationally.
+A travel nurse is a skilled nurse professional, usually a registered nurse (RN), who takes short-term assignments located a distance from their home, across the U.S., and even internationally.
 These assignments can last from a few weeks to several months.
-Instead of seeking permanent positions in healthcare facilities, these nursing professionals find temporary placements using the services of staffing agencies that specialize in travel nursing.
-Travel nurse contracts outline the start and end dates for the placement, total compensation for the duration of the assignment, and work expectations.
+Instead of seeking permanent positions, these nurses find temporary placements through nurse staffing agencies that specialize in travel nursing.
+Travel nurse contracts outline start and end dates, total compensation, and job expectations, among other components.

 Popular Online RN-to-BSN Programs